 However, if you can find a lender that is willing to work with your credit score, the VA will still back the loan.
 This presents the opportunity for prospective applicants to receive financing even if they have poor credit.

 If you don’t qualify for one lender, don’t be afraid to apply for a VA loan at another lender.
 You may be surprised to receive a different answer.

 Many sellers are hesitant to accept offers from buyers who plan to use the VA loan financing.
 There are a lot of misconceptions regarding how the process works for financing and what the seller VA loan requirements are.

 Fortunately, there are very few requirements placed upon sellers who accept an offer through the VA loan program.

 One of the largest myths regarding the buying process is the turnaround time.
 They believe that the turnaround time on loans will be much longer than that of conventional financing.

 However, the new and more refined VA loan program is more streamlined than it was in the past.
 Many of the processes now are done through the online portals instead of through the much slower process of using the United States postal service.

 You will also want to use a great listing agent who is familiar with what the minimum property requirements will be.
-They should be able to advise you if the home will meet the standards that appraisers are searching for with the VA loan requirements for buyers.
+They should be able to advise you if the home will meet the standards that appraisers are searching for with the VA loan requirements.
 If your home is a massive fixer-upper, you may need to consider that the home is a better fit for the FHA 203k loan.